RoboticsLabURJC/2019-tfm-omar-garrido/docs/_pages/install.md

 The same as the previous but it will start the local rs_rgbd.launch, so local changes and configuration can be applied there.

 ### rs_rgbd.launch
 A copy of the original rs_rgbd.launch from realsense2_camera.
-Use to change parameters without modifying the original launch file
+Use to change parameters without modifying the original launch file.